JoaoGuilherme2909/JoaoGuilherme2909/README.md

 - Backend architectures and API design
 - Cloud technologies and DevOps practices
 - Strong interest in low level programming
-- the Rust programming language 🦀
-- Learn NextJS and Astro
 - Linux, open-source software, and system internals
 - Study and understand more about AI and your capabilities